---

 All operations consume gas in two dimensions:

-- **Regular gas** (`regular_gas`): Compute, memory, calldata, and the computational cost of storage operations (writing, hashing).
+- **Execution gas** (`execution_gas`): Compute, memory, calldata, and the computational cost of storage operations (writing, hashing).
 This is the execution-time resource.

 - **State gas** (`state_gas`): The permanent storage burden of state creation operations.
 This is the long-term state growth resource.

 At the transaction level, the user pays for both.
-At the block level, only regular gas counts toward block and EIP-7825 max transaction gas limits; state gas is exempt.
+At the block level, only execution gas counts toward block and EIP-7825 max transaction gas limits; state gas is exempt.

 ## Storage Gas Operations

-Storage creation operations split their cost between regular gas (computational overhead) and state gas (permanent storage burden):
+Storage creation operations split their cost between execution gas (computational overhead) and state gas (permanent storage burden).

 | Operation | Execution Gas | Storage Gas | Total |